jeckful/scripts/dotfiles_sync/README.md

 - **Script naming**: `.sh` extension is stripped when linking (e.g., `myscript.sh` → `~/bin/myscript`)
 - **SSH safety**: Only `config` and `authorized_keys` are synced — private keys are never touched
 - **WSL**: Package list collection is automatically disabled in WSL environments

-## License

-Public domain — use and modify freely.